bang/linkmus/README.md

 2. Installing with another http server

-	* Google 'how to serve node app in nginx/apache/iis or whatever'!
+	* Google 'how to config a javascript app + SOME HTTP SERVER' (SOME HTTP SERVER = http-lite, nginx, apache, iis, etc)!

 3. Mapping NFS(Linux only)